Miroslav Gono

 Miroslav Gono (born 1 November 2000) is a Slovak professional footballer who plays as a midfielder for 2.
-Liga club Zlaté Moravce.
+Liga club Zvolen.

 Club career

 MŠK Žilina

 Gono made his Fortuna Liga debut for Žilina against iClinic Sereď at pod Zoborom on 7 March 2020.
 He came on as a replacement for Enis Fazlagikj, spending over 20 minutes on the pitch, with final score already set at 0:3 for Šošoni.

 Loan to Wisła Płock

 On 2 September 2022, he joined Polish side Wisła Płock on a season-long loan, reuniting with his former manager Pavol Staňo.

 Zlaté Moravce

 Shortly after returning from loan, on 26 June 2023 Gono signed a two-year deal with FC ViOn Zlaté Moravce.